the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 And maybe this is just not worth it for your needs -- and that's totally fine.

-But in a world where bugs can drive us crazy for days, or -- God forbid -- multiple sprints, any tools that might help us keep our sanity, and keep us shipping fast, are worth a shot.
+But in a world where bugs can drive us crazy for days, or -- God forbid -- multiple sprints, any tools that might help us **keep our sanity**, and keep us **shipping fast**, are worth a shot.

 Happy QA-ing! 🧑‍🔬